tcprst/wiegandDisplay/README.md

 Ensure the libraries are installed, open Arduino IDE, load the `WiegandDisplay.ino`, compile, & flash.

+## Case

+STL files are included for a case that fits the 0.91 Inch OLED display module, Wemos D1 Mini, and provides a pass through for mounting an RFID reader.

+The case bottom is attached with countersunk M3 screws into M3 x 4mm heatset knurled inserts.

 ## Acknowledgement

 This project makes use of the following libraries and their examples: